 - Two clamps (or a friend willing to help hold the pallets together for you)

-- Three paving stones (or more, depending on size of pallets and choice of stone pavers)
+- Three paving stones (or more, depending on the size of pallets and choice of stone pavers)

 - Heavy-duty construction adhesive suited for both concrete and wood

 First, find two pallets.
 Please don’t take them without asking first.
 Remember, some stores do participate in recycling programs themselves, and it’s always polite to ask!
 See our page for places to get pallets for free.

 Next, sand both pallets down fairly smooth to remove splinters, check out our best wood sanding tips.
 They don’t have to be perfect because you’ll be painting them to protect from the elements.
 Remove the dust with the lightly damp cloth, and paint both pallets thoroughly.
 Remember: encapsulate them to protect them from the elements, which is why it is important to paint them before joining them.
 Allow the coat of paint to dry.
 Apply a second coat per the manufacturer’s directions (some may have you lightly sand between coats).
 Cut a 1×3″ board into four pieces (optional reinforcement), lightly sand, and paint those too at the same time.

 If you are not sure about how to paint your pallets, check the 17 Things You Need To Know Before Painting A Wooden Pallet.

 Clamp the two pallets together.
 Pre-drill the screw holes, you intend to prevent the boards from splitting.
 Attach the two pallets using the four wooden strips and fasteners (optional).
 Now, paint any decorative touches you want on your pallet bar (such as your family’s name or the bar’s name) in whatever color you like.
 Next, Dry-fit the tiles.
 Once you have them fit your liking, lift one up, generously apply the construction adhesive to the surface of the pallet, and firmly press the paving stone back in place.
 Repeat on the remaining pavers.

 And if you can’t make it, you can also find pallet bars and shelves on Etsy.
 And follow the link for plenty of other DIY pallet bar ideas or this best-of post with 35 excellent bars made from reclaimed pallets!